 In Home editions of Windows, this service does not run by default.
 If the service is running, click Stop to shut it down right away.

-Other services you might want to stop and/or disable are:
+Other services you might want to disable in Windows are:

 - ClipBook - only in Windows XP, shares Clipboard contents over a network;

-- Function Discovery Resource Publication - only in Windows Vista, 7 and 8, publishes shared resources (printers, libraries, etc) on this computer over a network.
+- Function Discovery Resource Publication - only in Windows Vista, 7, 8 and 8.1, publishes shared resources (printers, libraries, etc) on this computer over a network.
 This service's startup is set to Manual, but it often runs whenever Windows starts.
-Disable it to speed up Windows boot.
-Other computers on the same network will not be able to detect shared resources automatically after this.
+Disable it to decrease Windows boot time.
+Other computers and devices on the same network will not be able to detect shared resources automatically after this.